next-page-tester/next-page-tester/README.md

 ### Warning: Text content did not match.
 Server: "x" Client: "y"" error

-This warning can appear during client side hydration of the page and can be due to a bug in your code or due to to the fact that `next-page-tester` has to isolate modules in `server` and `client` environment to avoid "environment leaking".
-In second case, modules that needs to use same instance in `server` and `client` environment (e.g. `React.Context`, or `css-in-js` libraries) can be marked as such by being passed in the `nonIsolatedModules` option of the `getPage` function; [styletron-react example](src/__tests__/third-party/styletron-react/styletron-react.test.ts#L13)
+This warning means that your page renders differently between server and browser.
+This can be an expected behavior or signal a bug in your code.

+The same error could also be triggered when you import modules that, in order to work, need to preserve module identity between `server` and `client` environment (e.g. `React.Context` or `css-in-js` libraries).
+In this case you can list these modules in `nonIsolatedModules` option to preserve their identit: [see styletron-react example](src/__tests__/third-party/styletron-react/styletron-react.test.ts#L13)

 ## Todo's